 October 10 – AM Page 6-7, Bill’s Story, Chapter 1

 The mind and body are marvelous mechanisms, for mine endured this agony two more years.
 Sometimes I stole from my wife’s slender purse when the morning terror and madness were on me.
 Again I swayed dizzily before an open window, or the medicine cabinet where there was poison, cursing myself for a weakling.
 There were flights from city to country and back, as my wife and I sought escape.
 Then came the night when the physical and mental torture was so hellish I feared I would burst through my window, sash and all.
 Somehow I managed to drag my mattress to a lower floor, lest I suddenly leap.
 A doctor came with a heavy sedative.
 Next day found me drinking both gin and sedative.
 This combination soon landed me on the rocks.
 People feared for my sanity.
 So did I. I could eat little or nothing when drinking, and I was forty pounds under weight.

-The second edition added the appendices, the Twelve Traditions, and the directions for getting in touch with A.A.
+The second printing of the first edition added the appendix “Spiritual Experience”; in the second edition, the appendices on A.A.
+Tradition, the “medical view” and “religious view” of A.A., the Lasker Award and information on how to contact A.A. were added, and the appendix on the Alcoholic Foundation was discontinued.
 But the chief change was in the section of personal stories, which was expanded to reflect the Fellowship’s growth.
 “Bill’s Story,” “Doctor Bob’s Nightmare,” and one other personal history from the first edition were retained intact; three were edited and one of these was retitled; new versions of two stories were written, with new titles; thirty completely new stories were added; and the story section was divided into three parts, under the same headings that are used now.

 October 11 – AM Page 141, To Employers, Chapter 10